By Kay Colley, Faith Sidlow and Valerie White

 A quarter mile down the road from Bodega Loya, brewer Aidan Edmundson is checking a new blonde that’s ready to keg at Three Missions Brewery.

 “We have 38 different beers that we brew, but we have seven flagships,” said owner Rick Razo, who opened the first brewery in Soccoro in April 2021, when COVID-19 restrictions were still in place.
-His business has continued to expand while welcoming neighbors at an art gallery next door at historic Casa Ortiz and an event venue, coffee and wine bar, and a ramen taqueria restaurant, El Charlatan, all across Socorro Road.
+His business has continued to expand while welcoming neighbors at an art gallery next door at historic Casa Ortiz and an event venue, CoCol Cafe a coffee bar, and a ramen taqueria restaurant, El Charlatan, all across Socorro Road.

 As the economic activity helps spur tourism to the small communities along the El Paso Mission Trail, it is the missions themselves that are the draw.
 As part of the fabric of the Catholic Church and expansion of the Spanish into North America, these buildings not only have historical significance, they still function as the spiritual hubs of their communities, drawing tourists and pilgrims from near and far.